redboxllc/stackdriver-serilog/README.md

 Default `false`.
 If the `@type` property of the logs should be set to `type.googleapis.com/google.devtools.clouderrorreporting.v1beta1.ReportedErrorEvent` when the log level is Error or above.
 This causes GCP to send these logs to Cloud Error Reporting.
 See [documentation](https://cloud.google.com/error-reporting/docs/grouping-errors).

+#### serviceName
+Defaults to the executing assembly name.
+Sets the service name used by GCP error reporting.

+#### serviceVersion
+Defaults to the executing assembly version.
+Sets the service version used by GCP error reporting.

+#### markErrorsForErrorReporting
+Default `false`.
+If the `@type` property of the logs should be set to `type.googleapis.com/google.devtools.clouderrorreporting.v1beta1.ReportedErrorEvent` when the log level is Error or above.
+This causes GCP to send these logs to Cloud Error Reporting.
+See [documentation](https://cloud.google.com/error-reporting/docs/grouping-errors).

 #### valueFormatter

 Defaults to `new JsonValueFormatter(typeTagName: "$type")`.
 A valid Serilog JSON Formatter.